jnozzi/cocoadev.com/SiteContent/General/ChangeDockIconsOfApplications.markdown

 ----

 There is no public API with which to do this.
-You may want to check out the much-debated [[ApplicationEnhancer]] for a hackish work-around.
+You may want to check out the much-debated General/ApplicationEnhancer for a hackish work-around.

-''You can also check out [[MikeSolomon]]'s SIMBL.''
+*You can also check out General/MikeSolomon's SIMBL.*